jmtsuji/chlorobia-cyc2-genomics/README.md

-# ABOUT IISD-ELA Chlorobia cyc2 project
+# ABOUT IISD-ELA _Chlorobia_ _cyc2_ genomics project
 Copyright Jackson M. Tsuji, Neufeld Research Group, 2019

 This Zenodo repository describes the steps/code used to perform bioinformatics analysis for the paper by Tsuji and colleagues, 2019 (see [preprint here](_____)).
-Descriptor files in this repo are in the Markdown (`.md`) format and begin with `ABOUT`.
+Descriptor files in this repo are in the Markdown (`.md`) format and begin with `README`.
 Other files include scripts and raw data files.
 The information is organized as follows:

-## `01_assembly_and_binning`
+## `Data_analysis_pipeline`
 This folder describes the protocol used to produce assembled contigs and genome bins from the raw metagenomic datasets used for this paper.
-Two separate assembly/binning runs were performed, described in `ABOUT_lake_metagenomes.md` and `ABOUT_enrichment_metagenomes.md` for the lake samples and enrichment cultures, respectively.

-## Folder `02_tables_and_figures`
-This folder describes the protocol used to generate each table and figure in the main manuscript.
-ABOUT files exist for each.

-## Folder `03_supplemental_tables_and_figures`
-This folder describes the protocol used to generate each table, figure, or file in the supplementary materials not already described above.
-ABOUT files exist for each.
+Info is also present here on how to directly download the assembled metagenomes or genome bins rather than re-running from raw reads.

+## Tables and figures
+A unique folder exists for most main or supplementary tables/figures in the publication, e.g., `Figure_01_cyc2_genes`.
+These describe the steps required to analyze the data for the figure (assuming `Data_analysis_pipeline` has been run) and to generate a raw version of the figure for downstream editing.

-## Folder `04_extra_files`
+## `Other`
-This folder contains helpful supporting files outside those in the supplementary information, for users interested in the nitty gritty details of how the code was executed.
+Some supplementary material did not warrant having its own folder, so it is grouped in the `Other` folder exactly as it would appear in the Supplementary Information on the journal website.

 I hope this is a helpful resource for the scientific community, both in the critique of my work and in further development of bioinformatics.
 Enjoy!
 Jackson M. Tsuji